"Clif is a lush tenor with soaring melismas in his individual passages." Don Heckman, Los Angeles Times

 "Clif conveys feelings and emotions.
 He's able to convey in those who listen to his music the emotions that he has experienced.
 The magic of a true artist is precisely to convey their emotions through music, and Clif manages to do this in a very special way!
 Charm, class, refinement and perfect arrangements make Clif Payne an artist truly complete!"
 Angelo Petruzzi, Founder/Radio Indie International

 "I love what Clif does.
 He will definitely make you feel the love!"

 THE VOICE OF SILK & SOUL

-Clif is the son of James "Buddy" Payne, reedsman with the Lionel Hampton, Lucky Millinder, Cozy Cole and Fletcher Henderson bands of the Harlem Renaissance, 1920s-1950s.
+Clif is the son of James "Buddy" Payne, reedsman with the Lionel Hampton, Lucky Millinder, Cozy Cole and Fletcher Henderson bands of the Harlem jazz and R&B scene of the 1930s-1950s.
+While in Harlem the Payne's lived within walking distance of the Apollo Theater.
 James was a regular in the Apollo Theater bands.
-Clif's mother, Aline, educated by Tuskegee Alabama legends James Weldon Johnson and William Dawson, was an ensemble vocalist who once backed Nat “King” Cole.
-James was in Coles's accompanying band for the Tuskegee concert.
-It's how Clif's Mom and Dad met!
-While in Harlem the Payne's lived within walking distance of the Apollo Theater.
-Duke Ellington lived on the floor above the Payne family, and Clif's Mom used to tell remembrances of her "just happening to be in the lobby" when Duke would pass through.
-The entire building is now a national landmark because Ellington lived there.
+Clif's mother, Aline, taught by Tuskegee Alabama famed educators James Weldon Johnson and William Dawson, was an ensemble vocalist who once backed Nat “King” Cole.
+James was in Coles' accompanying band for the Tuskegee concert, and it's how Clif's Mom and Dad met!
+The Payne family lived in an apartment on St. Nicholas Avenue on Sugar Hill in Harlem.
+Duke Ellington lived on the floor above the Payne family, and Clif's Mom would tell her recollections of "just happening to be in the lobby" when Duke would pass through. (courtesy LinkedIn, https://en.wikipedia.org/wiki/Clif_Payne)